lfaucheux/PyLUCCBA/README.md

 <p align="center"><img src="https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/examples/Example-1/FLOWS%20TONNES%20ETH%20%5BO%5D.png?raw=true" width="60%"/><img></p>

 As it reads in the above chart, we are about to work with a constant level of production over the project horizon.
 Note the abscence of flow in 2020: this illustrates the need for waiting one year before having enough wheat to produce biofuel.

-We may wonder what is the counterfactual trajectory in terms of gasoline -- targeting the same [energy efficiency](https://en.wikipedia.org/wiki/Energy_conversion_efficiency) (in joule) as conversion basis:
+We may then wonder what is the counterfactual trajectory in terms of gasoline -- targeting the same [energy efficiency](https://en.wikipedia.org/wiki/Energy_conversion_efficiency) (in joule) as conversion basis:

     >>> cba.chart_of_black_output_flows_traj.show()